oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

   * Node Manager access credentials
   * Any existing MBean name (for example, you cannot change the domain name)

-Note that it's OK, even expected, to override network access point `public` or `external` addresses and ports.
+Note that it's supported, even expected, to override network access point `public` or `external` addresses and ports.
 Also note that external access to JMX (MBean) or online WLST requires that the network access point internal port and external port match (external T3 or HTTP tunneling access to JMS, RMI, or EJBs don't require port matching).

 The behavior when using an unsupported override is undefined.

 ---
 ### Override template names and syntax

 Overrides leverage a built-in WebLogic feature called "Configuration Overriding" which is often informally called "Situational Configuration."
-Situational configuration consists of XML formatted files that closely resemble the structure of WebLogic `config.xml` and system resource module XML files.
+Configuration overriding consists of XML formatted files that closely resemble the structure of WebLogic `config.xml` and system resource module XML files.
 In addition, the attribute fields in these files can embed `add`, `replace`, and `delete` verbs to specify the desired override action for the field.

 #### Override template names